Understanding the Difference Between 2.4 GHz and 5 GHz Wi-Fi

 When your device connects to a 5 GHz network, it communicates over a cleaner and more focused wireless path.
 This band was introduced to meet modern internet needs, where video streaming, cloud work, and large downloads are common.
 Most newer phones, laptops, and smart TVs support this frequency.

-Pros & Cons of 5 GHz Frequency
+Pros and Cons of 5 GHz Frequency

 Pros of 5 GHz FrequencyCons of 5 GHz Frequency